What is Horizontal Analysis?

 Comparability constraint, on the other hand, dictates that a company’s financial statements and other documentation be such that they can be evaluated against other similar companies within the same industry.
 Horizontal analysis is used to improve and enhance these constraints during financial reporting.

 Therefore, analysts and investors can identify factors that drive a company’s financial growth over a period of time.
 They are also in a position to determine growth patterns and trends, such as seasonality.
-The method also enables the analysis of relative changes in different lines of products and make projections into the future.
+The method also enables the analysis of relative changes in different lines of products and to make projections into the future.

 Key Metrics in Horizontal Analysis